 Diet and Exercise

-Pit crew members must eat right, train in the gym and practice their routines at the race shops, which is where the teams are headquartered and build the cars.
-Other times, Drive 4 Diversity will train the pit crew members at their facility before sending them off to teams to do work for them.
+Pit crew members must eat right, train in the gym and practice their routines at the race shops, which is where the teams are headquartered and build the cars at.
+Other times, Drive for Diversity will train the pit crew members at their facility before sending them off to teams to do work for them.
 With that being said, having a good diet is crucial to every athlete’s success.
-When asked about his diet, Paige acknowledged that my question was intriguing.
+When asked about his diet, Paige acknowledged that this question was intriguing for him, as he has an unconventional diet.

 Jorden Paige, Jackman on the #23 Toyota Camry XSE.
 Photo Creds: Jorden Paige